YetiCodeCamp/cpp-for-beginners/docs/_video_pages/cpp_vector_swap.md

-This example is a complete program using the vector swapk() function to swap the contents of v1 with v2.
+This example is a complete program using the vector swap() function to swap the contents of v1 with v2.
 ```cpp
 #include<iostream>
 #include<vector>